Micro-mechanical response and power-law exponents from the longitudinal fluctuations of F-actin solutions: Results

-Figs. \ref{fig:sup9} and \ref{fig:sup11} show two examples of the calculation of the micromechanical properties using the described microrheological methods and both tracer beads for suspensions of the F-actin/Tm/Tn complex.
-The general behavior is very similar using the two types of particles and it is viscoelastic: at small frequencies, a small plateau modulus appears; but at high frequencies, the fluid is liquid-like because the loss modulus, $G''(\omega)$, dominates the elastic one, $G'(\omega)$.
-The loss modulus follows the expected power-law behavior $G''(\omega) \sim \omega^\alpha$, where the exponents $\alpha$ are calculated using the same procedure explained before (in Figs. \ref{fig:sup9} and \ref{fig:sup11}, red lines are the regression lines and the dashed lines indicate the limits for each one).
+Fig. \ref{fig:sup9} shows two examples for the micromechanical properties for suspensions of the F-actin/Tm/Tn complex by plotting the real and imaginary parts of the complex modulus, $G^*(\omega) = G'(\omega)+iG''(\omega)$, where $G'$ is the storage or elastic modulus and $G''$ is the loss modulus.
+These quantities are obtained by means of standard and well-known microrheological methods, i.e., by means of the generalized Stokes-Einstein relation (GSER) concurrent with Mason's approximation \cite{mason_particle_1997,mason_estimating_2000} (Fig. \ref{fig:sup9}a)), and through the Kramers-Kronig integrals (Fig. \ref{fig:sup9}b)).
+The observed viscoelastic behavior is analogous to the one we have obtained for F-actin alone (see Supp.
+Material): at lower frequencies, a plateau modulus appears; but at high frequencies, the fluid is liquid-like because the loss modulus, $G''(\omega)$, dominates the elastic one, $G'(\omega)$.
+The loss modulus follows the expected power-law behavior $G''(\omega) \sim \omega^\alpha$, where the exponents $\alpha$ are calculated using the same procedure that in Fig. \ref{fig:sup8}, with an $\alpha$ value compatible with $7/8$.